Barret Swatek: Career

 Swatek's first minor role was on the 1997 television show Power Rangers: Turbo.
 She continued to have guest starring roles on series Just Shoot Me! before landing a major role as Cheryl on 7th Heaven from 2000 to 2003.
 She then had a small appearance in The 40-Year-Old Virgin and a recurring role on the television series Quarterlife in 2008.
 In 2009 and 2010, she appeared on the television series 10 Things I Hate About You as Ms. Sommers and continued that role into the series's second season.
 She appeared in the 2010 comedy films High School and Barry Munday.
 In 2011, Swatek was cast on MTV's Awkward as Ally Saxton which ran until 2016.
 Swatek wrote and starred in two web series, Dating for Dumbasses on Funny or Die and My Two Fans on KoldCast TV.
 She played Sage on ABC's American Housewife for 5 Seasons.
 In 2017-2018 she played Victoria Jenkins on TV series Yellowstone.
+In 2025 she moved to Alabama from Hawaii to be closer to her parents.